What Is Recyclable?

 Your Recyclable Materials Dictionary:

 - Used ethylene glycol/water mixtures.
-There are two types of recycling business, those that filter and chemically treat and those that distill.
+There are two types of recycling businesses, those that filter and chemically treat and those that distill.

 - Nylon fibers from used carpet and/or pre-consumer nylon derived from the carpet manufacturing process are recycled to produce new carpet.
 Carpet backing and nylon can also be recycled into new backing.